redpelicans/formo/README.md

 ### What is formo

+* it's a fully reactive library, built on top of [Kefir](https://rpominov.github.io/kefir).
+Can be managed by pluging into streams or by sending imperative calls.
+Should be enought flexible to express complex form's behaviour.

-* use schema validation (type, pattern, doman value, required field), but keep validation and schema management isolated from rendering
+* it uses schema validation (type, pattern, doman value, required field), but keep validation and schema management isolated from rendering

-* Offer to define multi levels schema and bing form elements to any level of the schema*
+* it offers to define multi levels schema and bing form elements to any level of the schema*

-* can submit field's value to a remote validation
+* it can submit field's value to a remote validation

 That's all folks ....